ITIL 4 Practice Manager (PM) general notes

 Record, Report

-For example, incident record and incident report (INM practice guide, 3.1.1).
+For example, incident record and incident report.

 Record.
 A written or electronic account of something that has happened or been recorded.